ELKAMINA/42_ftcontainers/README.md

   7. Generic programing / SFINAE

+enable_if a class trait.
+A class trait is a class that associates to data type, other types and static member functions. it adds another level to generic programming.
 Generic programing is a a way to define identical algorithms on differents types of data.
 It's a kind of polymorphism (type polymorphism or type setting).
   `Simple case`: two template functions ( **insert (size_t x, value_type val) and insert(inputIterator x, inputIterator y)**).
 So which one the compiler will choose when reading this code ìnsert(5, 20).
 To make it use the one with Iterator, the condition is that, after verifying, the underlying type of the arguments, the compiler has to conclude that it is not an integral type (size_type and value_type) to make it cancel the first possibility and the use the second.